-How would it be if every girl was clothed with a dress, no matter what her circumstances?
+How would it be if every child was clothed, no matter what their circumstances?

 Where we started:

 Sew a Girl Canberra started with a box of fabric gifted to me.
 A dear friend thought that I might like to make aprons from them (which I make for my business).
-However the fabrics weren’t really suitable for aprons, but were too good to give away, so I scoured the internet and came across Dress a Girl Around the World – a charity founded in the USA which has sent 800,000 dresses all over the world.
-The label we use on the dresses is from this connection and we are proud to be associated with them.
+However the fabrics weren’t really suitable for aprons, but were too good to give away, so I scoured the internet and came across Dress a Girl Around the World.
+We started with this charity but soon went out on our own as we got very busy supplying clothing through contacts we made throughout the world.

-Since we started in the middle of 2016 we have grown and we manage our own deliveries and now are combining the Days for Girls kits with our work.
+Since we started five years ago, we have grown and we manage our own deliveries and now are combining the Days for Girls kits with our work.
 We have realised that unless we keep the girls in school then they will not have the possibility of breaking the cycle of poverty, early marriage and childbirth.
 When women are given an education it builds stronger and sustainable communities.
 Education, and staying in school irrespective of the time of the month, is the key to making real and sustainable change.

 Who we are: